-While researching IPv6, I decided it would be a good exercise to tell the short, but interesting story about IPv5.
-Now the Internet Protocol (IP) was not originally designed as a method of managing addresses on networks; it was intended as a technology to split the original network stack with Transmission Control Protocol (TCP) at layer four and IP at layer three.
+While researching IPv6, we decided it would be a good exercise to tell the short, but interesting story about IPv5.
+Now the Internet Protocol (IP) was not originally designed as a method of managing addresses on networks.
+It was intended as a technology to split the original network stack with Transmission Control Protocol (TCP) at layer four and IP at layer three.
 At the time, the design for TCP was struggling to solve two problems at the same time: how do we package data, and how do we send that data some place?
 That’s how we got to IPv4.

 TCP version 1 was designed in 1973.
 This was documented through RFC 675.
 TCP version 2 was documented in March 1977.
 In August 1977, Jon Postel realized they were going the wrong direction with the protocol.
 “We are screwing up in our design of internet protocols by violating the principle of layering.
 Specifically, we are trying to use TCP to do two things: Serve as a host level end-to-end protocol, and to serve as an internet packaging and routing protocol.
 These two things should be provided in a layered and modular way.
 I suggest that a new distinct internetwork protocol is needed, and that TCP be used strictly as a host level end to end protocol.”

 At this point, TCP and IP were split, with both being versioned number 3 in spring 1978.
 Stability was added in the fourth revision and that is how we got to IPv4.
 What happened to IPv5?
 It was a failed attempt to expand and solve some of IPv4’s problems.